atseira/gsheets2dataframe/README.md

 # gsheets2dataframe
-A Python class for converting Google Sheets data to Pandas DataFrames
+A repository hosting a class for converting Google Sheets data to Pandas DataFrames

 ## GsToDfConverter